maebernacchi/324-Project/README.md

 # What needs improvement?
 (Wish list)
 A less in-your-face way to represent the data and a way to include users in the experience.

-To access my (eventual) project, you will click a link to a shinyapp that will (someday) appear below this sentence:

 # Basic documentation: